Before bait rigging one of these, let's first spare it a moments thought, because it must be a tough old life being something like a sardine. They're

-Because it must be a tough old life being a sardine.
-They're far too popular for their own good.
-Bass, tuna, billfish, dolphins and whales - they all love them.
-And I'm a bit partial to grilled ones myself ..
+whales - they all love them.
+And I'm a bit partial to grilled ones

-If your baitfish is stiff and even slightly curved, although it may smell right, it won't look right.
+It's most likely tha rigor mortis will have left your baitfish stiff and slightly curved, so although it may smell right, it won't look right when trolled astern.

 A fish that may otherwise have grabbed it without hesitation is now more likely to ignore it altogether.

 Here's how to make sure it will behave as it should ...

 To resemble their living brethren, dead baitfish must swim convincingly when towed astern they should wriggle, but not spin.
 And for a lifelike wriggle, the baitfish must be flexible.
 And here's how to make it so ...

 Now your baitfish is limp and flexible, and ready for rigging.

 Having loosened up the baitfish, the rigging process can begin.

 I've shown a sardine here, but most baitfish - herring, joey mackerel, sprats, pilchard and with a small adjustment, flyingfish - can be rigged in the same way.